How to Send an Email to All your WordPress Users

 To do this:-

-First, click on Noptin > Email Campaigns to open the email campaigns management page.
+First, go to Noptin > Email Campaigns to open the email campaigns page.

 open email campaigns page

-Next, click on the “New Campaign” button to open the email campaign creation page.
+Next, click the “New Campaign” button to open the email campaign creation modal.

 send new campaign to wordpress users

-Noptin will open a new screen allowing you to edit and send your campaign.
+Noptin will open a new screen where you can edit and send your campaign.

 Editing your campaign

-You can add an operator before the custom field value to instruct Noptin on how to test the value.
+When filtering by custom fields, you can add an operator before the value to tell Noptin how to compare it.

 For example,

-Setting > 24 as the value for the Age custom field will only send the newsletter to users who are 24 years or older.
+Setting the Age custom field to > 24 will send the newsletter only to users aged 24 or older.

 Here is the list of accepted operators:-